 - Memory problems

 The most important thing is to diagnose HIV infection as early as possible and start treatment with antiretroviral therapy.
-Treatment will stop destruction of the immune system, keep you healthy, and prevent progression to AIDS.
+Treatment will stop the destruction of the immune system, keep you healthy, and prevent the progression to AIDS.
 If taken correctly, treatment can also keep you from passing HIV to others.
 If you have HIV but start antiretroviral therapy quickly and stay on it, you’ll likely live almost as long as someone without the virus.